Nevelle Clarke: Minnesota Vikings

 Clarke signed with the Minnesota Vikings as an undrafted free agent on April 27, 2020.
-He was placed on the active/non-football injury list at the start of training camp on July 28, 2020, and moved back to the active roster three days later.
-He was waived by the Vikings during final roster cuts on September 5, 2020.
+He was placed on the active/non-football injury list at the start of training camp on July 28, and moved back to the active roster three days later.
+Clarke was waived by the Vikings during final roster cuts on September 5.

 New Orleans Breakers

 Clarke signed with the New Orleans Breakers of the United States Football League on April 1, 2022.
 He was transferred to the team's inactive roster on May 12 with a hamstring injury.
-He was released from his contract on August 14, 2023, to sign with an NFL team.
+Clarke was released from his contract on August 14, 2023, to sign with an NFL team.

 Pittsburgh Steelers

 Clarke signed with the Pittsburgh Steelers on August 15, 2023.
-On August 26, 2023, Clarke was released.
+On August 26, Clarke was released by the Steelers.

 Birmingham Stallions

 Clarke signed with the Birmingham Stallions of the USFL on November 2, 2023.
 He re-signed with the team on August 27, 2024.
-He was re-signed on May 19, 2025.
+Davis was re-signed by Birmingham on May 19, 2025.

+St. Louis Battlehawks

+Clarke was drafted by the St. Louis Battlehawks as part of the 2026 UFL draft.